-If you send your data to BaseSpace, BCL to FASTQ conversion and demultiplexing are performed automatically following the completion of the data upload.
+If you send your data to BaseSpace Sequence Hub, BCL to FASTQ conversion and demultiplexing are performed automatically following the completion of the data upload.

 It is the ability to distinguish between two or more clusters that are in close proximity to each other.

-See the Illumina whitepaper, Reducing Whole-Genome Data Storage Footprint, which is available on the Illumina website.
+See the Illumina whitepaper, Reducing Whole-Genome Data Storage Footprint.

 Storage requirements for raw data are approximately 60% greater than current runs based on additional swath data and increased cluster density.

 You need a one gigabit connection per instrument between the instrument computer and the server.
-For more information, see the HiSeq System Site Preparation Guide.
+For more information, see the HiSeq System Site Prep Guide.